engagepy/stickersmash-first-reactnative/Readme.md

 - Built using expo-cli
 - expo framework

-> Brilliant tool for beginners and speedy development
+> Brilliant tool for beginners and speedy developers

 ### You will build a simple mobile app that allows: